mineiros-io/terraform-aws-ecr/README.md

 [Amazon Elastic Container Registry Repository (ECR)][ECR] on [Amazon Web Services (AWS)][AWS].

-***This module supports Terraform v0.13 as well as v0.12.20 and above and is compatible with the terraform AWS provider v3 as well as v2.45 and above.***
+***This module supports Terraform v0.14 as well as v0.12.20 and above and is compatible with the Terraform AWS provider v3 as well as v2.45 and above.***

 - [Module Features](#module-features)
 - [Getting Started](#getting-started)